allysonw/snippet-manager/spec.md

 - [X] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Snippets belong to users and can be created, read, updated, and deleted.
 Snippets can be created using a button in the navbar.
 Snippets can be edited and deleted from the user's show page (list of all a user's snippets), or from an individual snippet show page (lists a single snippet).
 - [X] Include user input validations
-I use bootstraps forms for email validation and mark required fields as such in the forms.
+I use Bootstrap forms for input validation and mark required fields as such in the forms.
+I use Bootstrap email validation for user emails.
+On creating an editing a snippet, a user is warned that pertinent fields are required.
 I use the ActiveRecord validation validates_presence_of on all tables to ensure no new objects are persisted with any blank fields.
-- [ ] Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [X] Display validation failures to user with error message (example form URL e.g. /posts/new)v
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm